-(On-site Software Application)
+Traditional (On-site Software Application)

 LIMS software provided as a SaaS is typically hosted in the cloud and can be accessed via a web browser using thin clients such as laptops, tablets and smart phones.
 This facilitates real time collaboration amongst laboratories located across the globe.
 Cloud based applications eliminates the need to invest in building IT infrastructure and hiring of trained personnel, enabling quick, easy and cost effective deployment in a secure and reliable environment.